opendr-eu/opendr/docs/reference/gem.md

 ```

 This method is used to perform object detection on an image.
-Returns an engine.target.BoundingBoxList object, which contains bounding boxes that are described by the left-top corner and its width and height, or returns an empty list if no detections were made.
+Returns an engine.target.BoundingBoxList object, which contains bounding boxes that are described by the left-top corner
+and its width and height, or returns an empty list if no detections were made.
+Also returns the weights of the two modalities.

 Parameters:
 - **m1_image** : *object*